firesim/firesim/docs/Golden-Gate/LI-BDN.rst

 Target Abstraction & Host Decoupling
 ====================================

-MIDAS-generated simulators are deterministic, cycle-exact representations of the source RTL fed to the compiler.
-To achieve this, MIDAS consumes input RTL (as FIRRTL) and transforms it into a latency-insensitive bounded dataflow network (LI-BDN) representation of the same RTL.
+Golden Gate-generated simulators are deterministic, cycle-exact representations of the source RTL fed to the compiler.
+To achieve this, Golden Gate consumes input RTL (as FIRRTL) and transforms it into a latency-insensitive bounded dataflow network (LI-BDN) representation of the same RTL.

 The Target as a Dataflow Graph
 ------------------------------

-Dataflow graphs in MIDAS consist of models, tokens, and channels:
+Dataflow graphs in Golden Gate consist of models, tokens, and channels:

 1) Models -- the nodes of the graph, these capture the behavior of the target machine by consuming and producing tokens.